Kashu7100/Kashu7100.github.io/_pages/about.md

 Recent News
 ======
-- June 7 ~, 2021.
+- June, 2021.
 Served as a TA of Google Applied Machine Learning Intensive (AMLI) summer school.
 - January 11, 2021.
 Joined AICV lab as a research assistant.
 - December 18, 2020.
 Graduated the University of Arkansas with *Summa Cum Laude*.
 - September 6, 2019.
 My first paper about soft robot is accepted to [SPIE](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11220/2551313/Minimally-invasive-intraperitoneal-photodynamic-therapy-using-a-new-soft-robot/10.1117/12.2551313.short).